an-yc/an-yc.github.io/index.md

 ### Skills

 * Fluent in English, Cantonese and Mandarin
-* Beginner level coding in Python and web development
+* Beginner level coding in Python and basic web development in HTML, CSS and JavaScript